So, why would a man want to dye his beard white? Well, there are more reasons than you might initially have thought of.

 You’ll be able to see the results instantly – that’s the beauty of it.

 Unfortunately, this stuff can get messy.
 It’s quite likely that you’ve got some white smears on your cheeks and neck.
 This is normal.

 It’s important, however, that your beard’s neckline and cheek line are clearly defined.
 The white smears that may be blurring these borders need to be cleaned up.
 Otherwise, it can look very obvious that you’ve dyed it.

 So, either using baby wipes or cotton balls soaked in water, simply wipe the mess off.
 The borders will look sharp, and your beard will look more natural.

-6. Enjoy it, and wash it off when you’re ready
+4. Wash it off when you’re ready

 Whatever you want to do this for, it doesn’t matter.
 Just enjoy it, because it’s fun.
 You may be dressing up as Santa Claus, or you’re doing something entirely different.

 Once you’re ready to get back to your natural look, it’s time to wash it off.